210104-msbi-reston/SammyBaez-VirgilioIIagan-ChaseHovel-StephenPagdilao-Project2/Readme.md

 ## Project Description

-Created a database structure using MS SQL Server with SQL Server Agent to collaborate with MSBI to extract data from different sources and transforming the data into a singular format and load it to a centralized database
+The project aims to find meaningful statistics on NBA regular season historical data (about 16 years amount of data) such as average points a team makes per game or how many shots they make on average.
+Using this data, our project can make a number of predictions such as a team's chance of winning against another team, who might win the MVP award, etc. All values will be obtained by SSIS through Microsoft Excel, flat files, and/or web services to be stored onto MS SQL Server 2016.
+This data will then be analysed using SSAS.
+Finally, the data is processed using SSRS into easy-to-digest information.

 ## Technologies Used

 * MS SQL Server - version 2016
-* SQL Server Integration Service - Visual Studio 2019
+* SQL Server Integration Service - Visual Studio 2017/2019
+* SQL Server Analysis Service - Visual Studio 2017/2019
+* SQL Server Reporting Service - Visual Studio 2017/2019
+* ExcelBI
+* PowerBI

 ## Features

 List of features
-* Automatically loading data from multiple sources using SSIS
-* Database will fill out tables with information based on country's properties such as its population
-* Normalized database to reduce redundancy
-* Multiple views created for statistical analysis
-* Created numerous clustered, non-clustered, and column store indexes to retrieve data quickly
+*

 To-do list:
-* Add SQL Server Analysis Server to do further analysis
-* Add SQL Server Reporting Server to represent data in a meaningful way
+*

 ## Getting Started